 - A door's lock reset only locks that particular door, not all doors. - If the child lock is active when you lock a rear door with the key blade, that door can't be opened from the outside or the inside.
-To unlock it, you need to use the buttons on the key, the central locking button, the keyless locking system or the Volvo Cars app.
+To unlock it, you need to use the buttons on the key, the central locking button or the Volvo Cars app.

-6.3.4.
+6.3.3.
 Locking and unlocking from inside the car